-Internal Elements of External IP Macros Displayed in a Single Connection
+Internal Elements of External IP Macros Displayed in Single Connection

-Some external IP, such as SERDES and FDDR, span across multiple clusters and have their own dedicated ports.
-However, the net connected to these macro I/Os are shown to be connected from a single location.
-Figure B-2 is an example of a SERDES macro which shows all the associated nets connected to a single macro.
+Some external IP such as SERDES and FDDR span across multiple clusters and have their own dedicated ports.
+However the net connected to these macro I/Os are shown to be connected from a single location.
+The figure below is an example of a SERDES macro which shows all the associated nets connected to a single macro.

-Figure B-2 • SERDES Macro with Associated Nets in a Single Connection
+Figure B-2 • SERDES Macro with Associated Nets in single connection